Investor

 Audit Committee

-In 2022, the Audit Committee members were:
+Currently, the Audit Committee members are as follows:

-Riono Trisongko (Member)
+Riono Trisongko Member (Member)

 Code of Conduct

-Culture of respect and equal opportunity
+Culture of Respect and Equal Opportunity

 Confidentiality